Post-LLM/BIPOST/README.md

 ## Acknowledgement

-We would like to thank all packages this repo is built on, especially
+We would like to thank all the packages this repo is built on, especially

 - [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF): for the vanilla SFT and DPO implementation and their great extention capability.
 - [DeepSpeed](https://github.com/microsoft/DeepSpeed): for the efficient distributed training functions.